Science Fiction in Art, Literature and Film

 - Session 17: Afrofuturism

 The programme and the exact order of the classes are subject to modification

-Dr Glyn Morgan is a project curator at the Science Museum in London working on a forthcoming major exhibition at the museum exploring the links between science and science fiction, and an Honorary Research Fellow at the University of Liverpool.
-He is co-editor, with Charul Palmer-Patel, of the book Sideways in Time: Critical Essays on Alternate History Fiction, due to be published by Liverpool University Press in September 2019 and author of Imagining the Unimaginable: Speculative Fiction and the Holocaust, due to be published by Bloomsbury Academic in early 2020.
+Dr Glyn Morgan is a curator at the Science Museum in London working on a forthcoming major exhibition at the museum exploring the links between science and science fiction, and an Honorary Research Fellow at the University of Liverpool.
+He is author of Imagining the Unimaginable: Speculative Fiction and the Holocaust (Bloomsbury, 2020) and co-editor of Sideways in Time: Critical Essays on Alternate History Fiction (Liverpool University Press, 2019) which was shortlisted for a British Science Fiction Association Award.

 Course Fees and Rate Categories

 ||£240 (Early Bird Rate: £220*)||£320 (Early Bird Rate: £290*)|

 |* The Early Bird rate is available for enrolments made before the end of 30 September for courses starting in October only | All fee rates quoted are for the whole 2-term course.|